trentmwillis/sandybox/README.md

 1. **No DOM access** - Given that sandboxed functions run in a web worker, there is no direct DOM access.
 Allowing DOM access would make it impossible to be non-blocking at this point in time.
 2. **Data limited by the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm)** - Due to running in a separate execution context, only objects that can be cloned can be sent into or received from the functions.
 3. **Functions can block each other** - While the functions are guaranteed to not block the main thread, a function in the sandbox can block another function in the sandbox.
-It would be impossible to guarantee this doesn't happen as browsers can only start a finite number of threads.
+It would be impossible to guarantee this doesn't happen as browsers can only execute a finite number of threads in parallel.

 ## Usage